 Adelaide has gained an international reputation for the arts, food and wine, since the progressive years of the 1960s.
-This 6-day tour explores the city’s art, history and food.
-It includes a guided visit of the Art Gallery of South Australia by Christopher Menz, a former director of the gallery, and takes in a number of collections at historic houses, including The Cedars, home of the Heysen family, Carrick Hill and Fermoy House.
+This six day tour explores the city’s art, history and food.
+It includes a guided visit of the Art Gallery of South Australia by Christopher Menz, a former director of the gallery, and takes in a number of collections at historic houses, including The Cedars, home of the Heysen family, and Fermoy House.
 Day trips to the Adelaide Hills and Barossa Valley, to enjoy the region’s acclaimed food and wine, round out the tour.

 Discover Adelaide’s heritage with a private visit of Ayers House and a guided walking tour of the city

 Uncover the fine art housed in the South Australian Art Gallery

 Visit Hahndorf in the Adelaide Hills and tour The Cedars, the home and studio of Hans and Nora Heysen

 Explore the art collection at the South Australian museum, visiting the Australian Aboriginal Cultures Gallery